 Overbought and Oversold levels

 It’s necessary to say, sometimes before the price is changing its direction oscillator can indicate a divergence signal.
-For example, Stochastic Oscillator is giving a divergence signal.
-But the price may go upward for a few amounts of trading session and after that turn to downward.
+For example, a Stochastic Oscillator is giving a divergence signal.
+But the price may go upward for a few amounts of the trading sessions and after that turn downward.
 That’s why Dr. Gorge Lane advised, to wait for some confirmation of the market shift before entering any trade.
 So, you shouldn’t trade relying on divergence only.

 Stochastic Oscillator Limitations

 The major disadvantage of the Stochastic Oscillator is the tendency of giving wrong signals.
 Particularly during stubborn and highly volatile trading situations.
-So it’s important to wait, for a confirmation of the signal from Stochastic Oscillator along with other technical indicators.
-Always keep in mind that Stochastic Oscillator invented mainly to measure power and weakness, not the trend.
+So it’s important to wait, for a confirmation of the signal from the Stochastic Oscillator along with other technical indicators.
+The Stochastic Oscillator was invented mainly to measure power and weakness, not the trend.
 By using utmost readings from the Stochastic Oscillator indicating an overbought or oversold situation in the market, some traders target to reduce the oscillator’s tendency of giving false signals.